-6 The Medrid Agreement Concerning the The Modrid System for the International 0 The Madrid Agreement Concerning the International Registration of Marks and the Protocol Relating to the Madrid Agreement The Madrid System for the International Registration of Marks is governed by two treaties: The Madrid Agreement, concluded in 1891 and revised at Brussels (1900), Washington (1911), The Hague (1925), London (1934), Nice (1957) and Stockholm (1967), and amended in 1979, and The Protocol relating to that Agreement, concluded in 1989, which aims to make the Madrid system more flexible and more compatible with the domestic legislation of certain countries or intergovernmental organizations that had not been able to accede to the Agreement.
+6 The Madrid Agreement The Madrid System for the International Registration of Marks is Concerning the International governed by two treaties: Registration of Marks and The Madrid Agreement, concluded in 1891 and revised at Brussels the Protocol Relating to the (1900), Washington (1911), Madrid Agreement, 1891 The Hague (1925), London (1934), Nice (1957) and Stockholm (1967), and amended in 1979, and The Protocol relating to that Agreement, concluded in 1989, which aims to make the Madrid system more flexible and more compatible with the domestic legislation of certain countries or intergovernmental organizations that had not been able to accede to the Agreement.
 States and organizations party to the Madrid system are collectively referred to as Contracting Parties.
 The system makes it possible to protect a mark in a large number of countries by obtaining an international registration that has effect in each of the designated Contracting Parties.
-7 The Hague Agreement Concerning the International Deposit of Industrial Designs The Hague Agreement Concerning the International Deposit of Industrial Designs, also known as the Hague system provides a mechanism for registering an industrial design in several countries by means of a single application, filed in one language, with one set of fees.
+7 The Hague Agreement The Hague Agreement Concerning the International Deposit of Concerning the International Industrial Designs, also known as the Hague system provides a Deposit of Industrial mechanism for registering an industrial design in several countries Designs, 1925 by means of a single application, filed in one language, with one set of fees.
 The system is administered by WIPO.
 The Hague Agreement consists of several separate treaties, the most important of which are: the Hague Agreement of 1925, the London Act of 2 June 1934, the Hague Act of 28 November 1960 (amended by the Stockholm Act), and the Geneva Act of 2 July 1999.
 The original version of the Agreement (the 1925 Hague version) is no longer applied, since all states parties signed up to subsequent instruments.
 The 1934 London Act formally applied between a London act states that did not sign up to the Hague and/or Geneva Act in relation with other London act states until October 2016.
 Since 1 January 2010, however, the application of this act had already been frozen.
+Countries can become a party to the 1960 (Hague) Act, the 1999 (Geneva) Act, or both.
+If a country signs up to only one Act, then applicants from that country can only use the Hague system to obtain protection for their designs in other countries which are signed up to the same Act.
+For instance, because the Japan has only signed up to the 1999 (Geneva) Act, applicants which qualify to use the Hague system because their domicile is in the European Union can only get protection in countries which have also signed up to the 1999 Act or to both the 1999 and 1960 Acts.